DioxusLabs/docsite/docs-src/en/getting_started/tui.md

 ## Getting Set up

-Start by making a new package and adding Dioxus and the TUI renderer as dependancies.
+Start by making a new package and adding Dioxus and the TUI renderer as dependencies.

 ```shell
 cargo new --bin demo